career decision

 tip:

-There is no such thing as perfect employers' or a perfect job, don't be a disruptive job hopper, you should change jobs or employers only when is essential or an opportunity too good to miss from elsewhere drops on your plate; continuity in one career with one employer can have many benefits to name but a few cumulative holiday entitlements and sick pay, salary scale by years of service and experience, generous severance package when it comes to redundancies and so forth but in the end if you are considering going solo as a business owner, click and expand 'starting business' button below to learn more:
+There is no such thing as perfect employers' or a perfect job, don't be a disruptive job hopper, you should change jobs or employers only when is essential or an opportunity too good to miss from elsewhere drops on your plate; continuity in one job with one employer can have many benefits to name but a few cumulative holiday entitlements and sick pay, salary scale by years of service and experience, generous severance package when it comes to redundancies and so forth.

 Gearing for success

 Assuming you have determined it is worth being a business owner.
-A point to remember: 'Having a good business idea is one thing, transforming it into a good business is another', success depends on having accurate, active, appropriate and sufficient applied business knowledge.
+A point to remember: 'Having a good business idea is one thing, transforming it into a good business is another'.

 Market research

-Ideal you should do market research to determine whether your idea will work.
-You can start as side gig to test the market or use off the shelf secondary information.
+You should do market research to determine whether your idea will work.
+You can start as side-gig or hustle to test the market or use off-the-shelf secondary information.

 Setting up